bobhyun/TS-API/en/TS-API.en.md

 }
 ```

+The list of channel status codes is the same as the status code list in [Request channel status `@0.3.0`](#request-channel-status-030).

 ### Car number recognition events
 If you request `topics=LPR`, you can receive the car number recognition event in real time.
 The car number event message is received in JSON format as shown below.